 The Cultures of Resistance Network has maintained a long-standing involvement in the international campaign to end the use of child soldiers.
 We have worked with the leading international coalitions, as well as with musicians and writers who draw on their harrowing experiences as child soldiers for inspiration.Despite unified international opposition to the use of child soldiers in armed conflicts, the phenomenon remains a serious problem today, particularly in Africa.
 Child soldiers are often abducted and forced to serve.
 They are frequently coerced into committing atrocities including murder and rape, and they are themselves regularly exposed to abuse and deprived of basic subsistence needs.
-You can get up-to-date news and reports on the use of child soldiers from our ally Human Rights Watch, as well as from the United Nations.
+You can get up-to-date news and reports on the use of child soldiers from our ally Human Rights Watch.

 The Cultures of Resistance Network is proud to highlight the work of our grantees Roméo Dallaire Child Soldiers Initiative and War Child.
 Based at Dalhousie University in Canada, the Dallaire Initiative works to eradicate the use and recruitment of child soldiers.
 In 2019, the Dallaire Initiative took over the work of Child Soldiers International, an organization that did life-saving work in the Great Lakes region of central Africa.
 When Child Soldiers International ceased operations, the Dallaire Initiative started running its programs in the Democratic Republic of Congo and South Sudan, as well as its Child Soldiers World Index.
 War Child, meanwhile, is working to create a world in which no child’s life is torn apart by war.
 Armed conflict affects millions of children, but War Child‘s work, which focuses on protection, education, livelihoods, and advocacy, is helping to alleviate the impact of a childhood touched by war.
 The group runs programs in Syria, Iraq, the DRC, Yemen, Afghanistan, Burundi, Central African Republic, Occupied Palestinian Territories, and Uganda.